coder/coder/docs/networking/port-forwarding.md

 users are identical.
 Credentials are allowed and the allowed methods and headers will echo whatever the request sends.

-### Configuration
+#### Configuration

 These cross-origin headers are not configurable by administrative settings.

 Applications can set their own headers which will override the defaults but this will only apply to non-preflight requests.
-Preflight requests are never sent to applications and thus cannot be modified by them.
+Preflight requests through the dashboard are never sent to applications and thus cannot be modified by them.
 Read more about the difference between simple requests and requests that trigger preflights [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests).

-### Allowed by default
+#### Allowed by default

 <table class="tg">
 <thead>